 Data warehouses create a central repository where people can come to investigate the data associated with consumer populations.
 Why did hospitalizations spike last month?
 Which programs need more support to get their productivity up?
 Who are the high-risk consumers?
 Warehouses empower staff because it provides them a tool to slice and dice organizational data without needing programming skills.
 For organizations that are trying to improve their clinical and financial performance, this becomes extremely powerful.

-As is the case with most technology, a data warehouse is not going to make its intended impact without a strong infrastructure to support it.
+As is the case with most technology, a data warehouse and analytics platform is not going to make its intended impact without a strong infrastructure to support it.
 The key is creating a culture around data and ensuring that the right resources and processes are in place.